Lucmon113/Lucmon113.github.io/README.md

-> Created using the template made by Varad Bhogayata and modified by me following the user agreement and MIT license
+> Created using the template made by Varad Bhogayata and modified by me, following the user agreement and MIT license
+> worked with HTML and CSS